DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 ### Padding
 AES, Twofish, and Threefish are [block ciphers](https://en.wikipedia.org/wiki/Block_cipher), which means that they divide the data in to *blocks* of a certain size (128 bits in the case of AES and Twofish, or 16 bytes; and with a block size equal to the key size, in the case of Threefish, equal to 32, 64, and 128 bytes).
 The plaintext must be [padded](https://en.wikipedia.org/wiki/Padding_%28cryptography%29) using the PKCS7 algorithm, and the padding must be added *after* the HMAC is computed.
 If the length of the compressed plaintext is not a multiple of the block size, it must be padded with enough bytes to make it a multiple of the block size; the value of each padding byte is equal to the total number of bytes which were added.

 For example, in the case of AES: the original length is 50 bytes.
-14 bytes are added to make a total of 64, and each byte has a value of `0x0e` (14 decimal).
+14 bytes are added to make a total of 64, and each padding byte has a value of `0x0e` (14 decimal).

-If the original value *is* a multiple of 16, then an extra block of 16 bytes must be added to the plaintext, each with a value of `0x10` (16 decimal).
-In short, extra bytes of padding must always be added to the encrypted value.
+If the original value *is* a multiple of the block size, then an extra block of bytes must be added to the plaintext, each with a value of the number of bytes in the block, i.e. with AES, an original length of 48 bytes, you'd add 16 bytes, each with a value of `0x10` (16 decimal).
+In other words, extra bytes of padding must *always* be added to the encrypted value.
 The number of padding bytes must not exceed the size of a single block.

 If the decrypted value has invalid padding (i.e. the last two bytes in the last block are `6f 02`), this probably means that the key or password is invalid.
 However, there is effectively a 1 in 256 chance that an incorrect key will transform the last byte in the stream into `0x01`, which is technically valid padding; therefore, the decrypted value must still be compared against the transmitted HMAC after the padding is removed.